-These are the types of niches that you can market and that will let you earn extra cash.
+These are the types of niches that you can market, and that will let you earn extra cash.
 Freelancing has a wide range of options to choose from, and you just have to find the one you will enjoy working on.

-Start A Youtube Channel And Become A Vlogger.
+Start A YouTube channel And Become A Vlogger.

 The most popular method nowadays to earn money is by starting a YouTube channel and becoming a vlogger.
 Many people make money with YouTube, and some of the highest-paid YouTubers to inspire you are 7-year-old Ryan, Dude Perfect, Demolition Ranch, and many more.

-Learn more on how YouTubers make money and start your own.
+Learn more about how YouTubers make money and start your own.
 One key to having a successful YouTube channel is that you should focus on a single niche in that way, you can build a robust and loyal audience.

 One example is to do video streaming.
-Many people are watching videos about people sharing their gaming sessions, and these could also add to your ways of making money as people are earning a lot when they do Twitch streaming.
+Many people are watching videos about people sharing their gaming sessions, and these could also add to your ways of making money, as people are earning a lot when they do Twitch streaming.

 Be An Online Tutor Or Teacher.